christc4/websites-2024/mal.avsbq.org/think/quotes.md

 > _&ldquo;Bunnies have lots of &dollar;&euro;&ast; and we still think they're cute and pure.
 Let's treat &ast;&ast;&ast; the same way&rdquo; &ndash; Rabbits also malte for life you vapid communal fleshl&ast;g&ast;t_

+> _If it's yellow let it mellow if it's brown flush it down_

 <img src=".pix/mom_text.webp" style="width: 200px; height: auto;">